addapptables/ng-template/README.md

 - step 1 - Angular is the core of Addapptables.

-- step 2 - Angular Material is the primary UI library of Addapptable.
+- step 2 - Angular Material is the primary UI library of Addapptables.
 It's a set of Angular components, directives and services that implements Material Design Specifications and it's in active development by Google.

 - step 3 - Angular Cli is a tool to initialize, develop, scaffold and maintain Angular applications